Gloucester Cathedral: Early history

-St Peter's Abbey had long enjoyed important royal connections, from its foundation, then under the patronage of the Conqueror, and in October 1216 it was chosen as the venue for the coronation of Henry III, after the death of his father, King John.
+St Peter's Abbey had long enjoyed important royal connections, from its foundation, then under the patronage of William I, and in October 1216 it was chosen as the venue for the coronation of Henry III, after the death of his father, King John.
 The nine-year-old boy was crowned in the presence of his mother Isabella, whose bracelet was reputedly used in place of a crown.

 The abbey's royal connections continued, albeit in a darker vein, in the following century.
 In 1327, Edward II was buried in an elaborate shrine at Gloucester, following his death at Berkeley Castle nearby.
 Widely believed to have been murdered, Edward was entombed at Gloucester in a lavish ceremony attended by his widow, Isabella and their young son, Edward.
 The abbey reputedly benefitted from substantial gifts donated by those making pilgrimage to Edward's shrine, although this is disputed.
 Nikolaus Pevsner suggests that the more likely source of revenue was the new king, making donations in piam memoriam.

 Others support the traditional claim, and Jon Cannon, in his work, Cathedral: The great English cathedrals and the world that made them, is certain that the presence of the body of the dead king had a long-term, beneficial, impact on the abbey's fortunes, citing Henry VIII's later decision to make it a cathedral, on account of the presence of "many famous monuments of our renowned ancestors, kings of England."

 However occasioned, the cathedral's improved financial position enabled another great period of building.
-This work included the cloisters, with their famed fan vaulting.
+This work included the east end of the church, the crossing tower and the cloisters, with their famed fan vaulting.
 St Peter's was unusual as a religious foundation in commissioning its own history, the Historia Monasterii Sancti Petri Gloucestriae.
 Its author, Walter Frocester (died 1412), became its first mitred abbot in 1381.